-It’s your landlord’s responsibility to make basic repairs to your apartment.
-For instance, your landlord must fix issues like:
+It’s your landlord’s responsibility to fix basic things in your apartment.
+For example, your landlord must fix issues like:

 • Peeling paint